Ram

 Arguments

-: The Amazon Resoure Name (ARN) of the resource share from which you want to disassociate a permission.
+• resource_share_arn: Specifies the Amazon Resource Name (ARN) of the resource share to delete.

 Optional Parameters